 I will work to protect our shores from natural disasters.
 We need better planning to prepare for the next hurricane.

-I’ll work to find a solution to the problem of disposing waste on small hog farms – a solution that will protect our waterways and our farmers, not giant foreign companies.
+I’ll work to find a solution to the problem of disposing waste on hog farms – a solution that will protect our waterways and our farmers, not giant foreign companies.